binarytrails/splines/README.md

 Generating 3d shapes by drawing splines and using them for translational or rotational sweeping

-## State of things
+## Roadmap

-### Todo

-#### Requierements
+### Requierements

 * ~~User decides whether to have a translational “T” or rotational sweep “R” (through console)~~

 * ~~The user then marks control points in the window with the mouse (assume XZ plane, Y=0).
 The X and Z coordinates of each point should then relate to the window coordinates where the user has clicked.~~

-* User can then press “Enter” which computes and draws the spline.
+* ~~User can then press “Enter” which computes and draws the spline.~~

-    * If the user selected translational sweep, then repeat steps 2-3 for the second set of control points resulting in two separate splines (this time assume XY plane, Z=0).
-The X and Y coordinates of each point should then relate to the window coordinates where the user has clicked.
+    * ~~If the user selected translational sweep, then repeat steps 2-3 for the second set of control points resulting in two separate splines (this time assume XY plane, Z=0).
+The X and Y coordinates of each point should then relate to the window coordinates where the user has clicked.~~

-* Write the points of the resulting spline/s to an output file.
-The output file should have the same description format as Assignment #1.
+* ~~Write the points of the resulting spline/s to an output file.
+The output file should have the same description format as Assignment #1.~~

-* Load the output file in Assignment #1 and generate smooth surfaces based on the input splines.
+* ~~Load the output file in Assignment #1 and generate smooth surfaces based on the input splines.~~

-#### Sub-requierements
+### Sub-requierements

 * ~~Create a GLFW window of size 800x800 with double buffering support~~